fbpx

 Introduction

 LEVO wine is located in Tin City, Paso Robles, California.
-Brett Urness is the winemaker and proprietor there having started the winery in 2011.
-Although he was not there when we tasted through the wines and recorded the podcast, Direct to Consumer Manager, and very pregnant Lizz Sevin assisted us!
+Brett Urness is the winemaker and proprietor there, having started the winery in 2011.
+Although he was not there when we tasted through the wines and recorded the podcast, Direct to Consumer Manager, and very pregnant, Lizz Sevin assisted us!
 (She delivered a baby boy in October, about a week after we were there.
 Mom and baby are doing well!)

 The LEVO building is a very artsy, light and airy industrial building with corrugated steel siding.
 There is a patio off to the side with a garage-door type window opening.